aryanrajtrangham/Courses_from_priyanshu/E-commerce.md

     - Not suitable for heterogenous environment
     - Allows for limited no of users & isn't scalable
     - Low control & re-distribution level
-    - Complicated to change DB structure due to mutual depandenct component and monolithic code.
+    - Complicated to change DB structure due to mutual dependence component and monolithic code.
 - **Three - Tier Architecture**
   - An additional middle layer is added which can be considered server side
   - 3 layers
-    - Presentaion layer (client)
+    - Presentation layer (client)
     - Application layer (business logic)
     - Database layer (database)